Alessandro-Miranda/simple-product-API/README.en.md

 ## Description

 Simple API to list basic product information as well as pagination and filter result quantity information.
+Project intended for daily use and also for study.

 Feel free to contribute to this project. :smile: